padawin/particles/README.md

 # Particles

 Test project to implement a particle engine.
-When clicking on the screen, some canons are added.
-When clicking on the "Fire canons" button, the canon generate particles which are shot from them.
+When clicking on the screen, some cannons are added.
+When clicking on the "Fire cannons" button, the cannon generate particles which are shot from them.

 ![screenshot](screenshot.png "Particles")